0m

 Neve Midbar sits adjacent to Biankini but strikes a distinctly different tone: quieter, more contemplative, and oriented toward rest rather than entertainment.
 The beach features shaded lawns, thatched huts for resting and sleeping, a bar, changing rooms, sun loungers, and a volleyball court.
 Camping is permitted, and the beach operates basic spa treatment options including mud application services.

-Closed Beaches: Ein Gedi and Mineral Beach
+Closure Information: Former Ein Gedi Spa Beach and Mineral Beach

 Which Dead Sea Beach Is Right for You